-I have no idea to Thomas’s life or early years, nor when he enlisted, but he was to find himself in the middle of the war as a Driver for the 53 Inf.
+I have no clues to Thomas’s life or early years, nor when he enlisted, but he was to find himself in the middle of the war as a Driver for the 53 Inf.
 Bde.
 Group Coy.
-Royal Army Service Corps and as I had no information on this Regiment, I asked the WW2 talk Forum for help and again, they came through with information about Thomas, and for which I am really grateful.
+Royal Army Service Corps and as I had no information on this Regiment, I asked the WW2 talk Forum for help and again, they came through with information about Thomas, and for which I am grateful.
 Many thanks to them.

 http://ww2talk.com/index.php?threads/53-inf-bde-group-coy-royal-army-service-corps.73857/